Dimensions of Asymmetry

 Problems arise when we start riding and our weight is added to the horse.

-You know, if we do not correct all dimensions of asymmetry, this usually results in an imbalance in the muscles in the topline and underline of the horse.
+If we do not correct all dimensions of asymmetry, this usually results in an imbalance in the muscles in the topline and underline of the horse.
 This can lead to tension, problems in the back, and overstraining of the front legs.

 And tension in the back leads often to stress and imbalance in the mind.